Smiles, Vibes & Harmony: A Tribute to Brian Wilson

 Smiles, Vibes & Harmony: A Tribute to Brian Wilson is a 1990 tribute album devoted to the compositions of Brian Wilson of the Beach Boys.
 It features cover versions mostly by alternative rock artists.
 The cover artwork is based on the artwork created for the Beach Boys' Smile album.
-Instead of the "Smile Shop", it depicts The Radiant Radish, a health food store that Wilson operated during the early 1970s.
+Instead of the "Smile Shop", it depicts the Radiant Radish, a health food store that Wilson briefly operated.